Hager-Essam/Hager-Essam/README.md

 🔗 https://https-graduationproject.vercel.app/

-Developed the frontend using **React.js**, transforming it into a modern, scalable UI.
-BonesApp is an intelligent medical platform that connects patients with bone specialists and assists in early fracture detection using AI.
+Developed the frontend using **Angular** for an intelligent medical platform that connects patients with bone specialists and assists in early fracture detection using AI.

 ✨ Key Features: